maxxxlounge/interviews/SouthAfricanNumber/README.md

 The input file is intended as first row headers, and comma separated values The correct format is assumed formed from : fixed prefix "2783" + 7 digits (0-9)

+the prefix is called Prefix
+the 7 digit after prefix is called the "core" part

 ### Configuration:

 | param | default | description |